Meet HoloMonitor®

 - Measure at once 30+ different cellular features from cell population down to single-cell level

-- Non-invasive imaging, directly in your incubator using standard cell culture vessels and formats
+- Quantitative cell imaging, directly in your incubator using standard cell culture vessels

 - Easy and comprehensive presentation of real-time data and high-quality time-lapse videos